Sexual Abuse In Boarding Schools

 Sexual Abuse By Teachers Or School Faculty

 Child sexual abuse survivors have filed claims against boarding school teachers, coaches and staff members.
-These individuals have been accused of misusing their authority and exploiting the children in their care.
+These individuals have been accused of misusing their authority to groom and exploit the children in their care.
 In this way, boarding school abuse stories are similar to allegations against Catholic priests and scout leaders.

 Sexual Abuse By Students